adaneshp/Digital-Logic-Design/README.md

 This repository contatins the programs that I wrote for Digital Logic Design course.
 Still updating...

 ## List of the projects
-- Computer Assignment 0:
-- Computer Assignment 1:
+- Computer Assignment 1: Switch, Gate, and Expressions in Verilog
 - Computer Assignment 2:
 - Computer Assignment 3:
 - Computer Assignment 4: